anuket-project/anuket-specifications/doc/ref_model/chapters/glossary.md

   - **Virtual Storage resource**: virtualised non-volatile storage allocated to a virtualised computation environment hosting a **VNFC**
   - **Virtual Networking resource**: routes information among the network interfaces of a virtual compute resource and physical network interfaces, providing the necessary connectivity
 - **Hypervisor**: A piece of software with management components that allows the user to partition the underlying physical resources and allocate them to Virtual Machines.
 Typically, the hypervisor is managed by a cloud management software such as OpenStack.
+- **NFVI Profile**: The combination of the NFVI Software Profile and the NFVI Hardware Profile that defines the capabilities of the NFVI.
 - **NFVI Software Profile (NFVI SW Profile)**: defines the behaviour, capabilities and metrics provided by an NFVI Software Layer
 - **NFVI Software Configuration (NFVI SW Configuration)**: a set of settings (Key:Value) that are applied/mapped to **NFVI** SW deployment.